kaiva/sporty-pies/README.md

-# sporty-pies assets - just a dummy repo for a couple of pics
+# sporty-pies assets - just a dummy temporary repo for a couple of pics